 We currently have authority granted by our Board of Directors to repurchase up to \$75 million in common stock over a three year period starting October 1, 2012.
-Since the inception of the program, 4.1 million shares have been repurchased for a total purchase price of \$14.5 million and \$60.5 million of the authorized amount is remaining.
-For the three month periods ended September 30, 2014, the Company did not repurchase any shares of its common stock.
+Since the inception of the program,4.1 million shares have been repurchased for a total purchase price of \$14.5 million and \$60.5 million of the authorized amount is remaining.
+For the six month period ended December 31, 2014, the Company did not repurchase any shares of its common stock.